ebmdatalab/bennettbot/README.md

-# ebmbot
+# bennettbot

-ebmbot is a service for running jobs in reponse to Slack commands and GitHub webhooks.
+bennettbot is a service for running jobs in reponse to Slack commands and GitHub webhooks.

 A job runs a bash command in a given directory.
 Jobs are organised by namespace, and are defined in `job_configs.py`.